jy-yuan/KIVI/README.md

 # Inference
 # e.g., model.generate(...)
 ```
-We use GSM8K as an example to show how to use KiVi.
+We use GSM8K as an example to show how to use KIVI.
 You can check [example.py](./example.py):

 ```bash
 python example.py